 Magnetic resonance imaging (MRI) may be used to help rule out any other problems that can also lead to the symptoms associated with Ménière’s disease, such as tinnitus, dizziness and hearing loss.

 If you need hearing aids to help with the hearing loss associated with Ménière’s disease, we can take impression of your ear in order to make snug-fitting earmoulds.
 You will be asked to return to program your new hearing aids later when the earmoulds are ready.

 There is no cure for Ménière’s disease, but there are ways to relieve and manage the symptoms.

 Changing your diet

 Some people find that specific foods can make the symptoms of Ménière’s disease worse.
-Your specialist or GP may advise you to follow a low sodium diet to reduce the body’s retention of fluids.
-As well as salt added at the table, sodium is in almost all prepared food, especially ready meals.
+Your specialist or GP may advise you to follow a low-sodium diet to reduce the body’s retention of fluids.
+As well as salt added to the table, sodium is in almost all prepared food, especially ready meals.

 Counselling and behavioural therapy

 The symptoms of Ménière’s disease can be distressing and some people find that it affects every aspect of their lives, including their work and their relationship with their family.
 Some people worry about having a bout in public, which can lead to a loss of social confidence.
 Counselling and behavioural therapy may help – ask your GP or specialist for advice.